Table of Contents

 That being said, our next example will focus on the specific performance of an agent working in customer service.

 2. Performance scorecard - benefit from employee scorecards

-One of our performance scorecard examples provides a general overview of an individual or departmental overall performance.
+One of our performance scorecard examples provides a general overview of individual or departmental overall performance.
 Let’s see this through a visual example.

 **click to enlarge**

 Meet Sophie.
 She works in customer service in Texas, and her overall performance is superb.
-She has 18 points above target and she is the second-best customer service agent in the year 2018.
+She has 18 points above target, and she is the second-best customer service agent in the year 2018.
 Let’s explore what she can teach her colleagues and where she could improve herself even more through an employee scorecard example.

 **click to enlarge**

 On Facebook, we have defined that our followers’ target number is 2500.
-We can clearly see that the actual number is 2400, and that we miss 4% to reach our goal.
+We can clearly see that the actual number is 2400 and that we miss 4% to reach our goal.
 If we compare it to the previous period, we can definitely conclude that we have increased the number of total followers by 2.3%.
-The same we can apply to the number of impressions, link clicks, and engagement.
+The same can apply to the number of impressions, link clicks, and engagement.
 The graph below shows us the trend of our CTR during a 6-month period.
-If we see that all of our other scorecard metrics have achieved our set targets, we can create a campaign that will focus only on increasing the number of followers and therefore complete all of our Facebook objectives.
+If we see that all of our other metrics have achieved our set targets, we can create a campaign that will focus only on increasing the number of followers and therefore complete all of our Facebook objectives.

 Similar social media KPIs can be found in other platforms as well, enabling us to adjust our campaigns accordingly.

 We’ve considered customer scorecards, marketing, and logistics examples, and now it’s time to explore the use of manufacturing-based KPIs.
 Typically found under the branch of a supplier scorecard dashboard, our manufacturing example provides a high-level snapshot of essential data.